Last updated on May 24th, 2023

 - Preheat oven to 350 degrees.
 Grease and flour and 10- to 12-cup tube or bundt pan.

-- In a medium mixing bowl, sift together flour, baking powder, ginger, cinnamon, salt, baking soda, nutmeg, and cloves.
+- In a large mixing bowl, sift together flour, baking powder, ginger, cinnamon, salt, baking soda, nutmeg, and cloves.

 - In a separate bowl, mix together buttermilk, bourbon, and vanilla.